+Dental implants are the next best thing to your own tooth.
 If you are missing a tooth, there are plenty of reasons to replace it:

 One option for replacing a missing tooth is with a dental implant.
-Implants have been used for more than a quarter century.
+Dental implants have been used for more than a quarter century.
 They are man-made cylinders that are surgically placed in the upper or lower jaw where they function as a sturdy anchor for replacement teeth.
 Implants are made of titanium and other materials that are compatible with the human body.
 The single tooth implant replaces the missing tooth’s roots.

 An implant looks and feels like a natural tooth.
 It fits securely when you chew and speak.
 A single tooth implant is a freestanding unit and does not involve treatment to the adjacent teeth.
 With a dental implant, if the surrounding teeth are healthy, they can remain untouched, and their strength and integrity may be maintained.
 The implant can stabilize your bite and help prevent problems with the jaw (TMD).